poinka/Data_Wrangling_Visualization_Project/README.md

 - Production budget
 - Popularity of the cast
 4. Added interactive graphs visualizing these dependencies to the website

+## Repository structure:
+### In the data_wrangling folder you can find files created before checkpoint 1:
+- In the *starwars* folder there is code for web scraping of the site.
+- Scraped data is in the *films_data.json* file
+- In the *data_preparation.ipynb* and *Advanced_Data_Analysis.ipynb* files there is code for cleaning and analyzing the dataset
+- Cleaned and grouped datasets can be found in the *data* folder
+### In the img folder.
+There are screenshots of our site
+### In the static folder there are:
+- *assets* folder - it contains various icons and pictures for the site
+- *lib* folder - it contains library files for the site
+- *index.html*
+- *script.js*
+- *Styles.css*
+### Also in the main repository is the file app.py
+This file contains all the main functions for the site

 ##Screenshots of the website
 Below are attached screenshots of our website: